BattGenie/battetl/README.md

 ***Example Notebook***

-For a practical implementation of `BattETL`, please refer to the example notebook `load_data.ipynb` located in the `tests/data` directory.
+For a practical implementation of `BattETL`, please refer to the example notebook `battetl_demo.ipynb` located in the `examples` directory.
 This notebook demonstrates how to implement `BattETL` and can serve as a useful reference for your own project.

 ### Extractor